 Pick from a choice of a studio apartment, a one-bedroom apartment and a penthouse with a terrace.

-2. La Malagueta: Where to stay in Málaga near the beach
+2. La Malagueta: To stay near the beach

 La Malagueta is the closest beach to the centre of town.
 Whilst it’s safe to say that it’s not the best in Southern Spain, this Blue Flag beach is the perfect place to soak up the sun and enjoy a plate of fried fish at one of its chiringuitos.